bgoonz/docs-collection/github/billing/managing-licensing-for-github-advanced-security/about-licensing-for-github-advanced-security.md

 ---
 title: About licensing for GitHub Advanced Security
-intro: 'If you want to use {% data variables.product.prodname_GH_advanced_security %} features in a private or internal repository, you need a license.
-These features are available free of charge for public repositories.'
+intro: "If you want to use {% data variables.product.prodname_GH_advanced_security %} features in a private or internal repository, you need a license.
+These features are available free of charge for public repositories."
-product: '{% data reusables.gated-features.ghas %}'
+product: "{% data reusables.gated-features.ghas %}"
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/about-licensing-for-github-advanced-security
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-licensing-for-github-advanced-security/about-licensing-for-github-advanced-security
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - Advanced Security